 - Drowning accidents due to property damage/premises liability

 - Defective products or drugs that caused the user to suffer death

-Who can file a Wrongful Death Claim in Abilene?
+Who Can File a Wrongful Death Claim in Abilene?

-Eligible beneficiaries of a wrongful death claim in Texas include:
+Eligible beneficiaries of a wrongful death claim in Texas may include:

 - Spouses or life partners